 4W.
-Doctor Who - The Sun Makers
+The Sun Makers

 In a city on Pluto Citizen Cordo anxiously awaits news about his father, and receives good news: His father died at 1:10, and it was a fine death.
 Cordo is told to pay the death taxes at Gatherer Hade's office.
 Hade's office is very grand, and even has a mahogany desk.
 Cordo has never even seen wood.
 The Golden Death chosen by Cordo costs 117 talmars, but he was told it would only cost 80, but the collector had recently raised taxes by 17%.
 That, and the additional extras, taking into account the deceased's weight after death, leaves a total of 117 talmars.
 Hade tells Gordo he can work extra shifts to work off the extra amount, even though he is already working a double shift at the Foundry.